Emergency preparedness

 Prepare a Kit

-Make preparations before an emergency to be self-sufficient for up to 72 hours.
+Make preparations before an emergency to be self-sufficient for a minimum of three days.
 This allows emergency workers to focus on people who require urgent assistance.
-Assemble an emergency kit that contains items to help you cope during the first 72 hours of an emergency.
+Assemble an emergency kit that contains items to help you cope for a minimum of three days during an emergency.
 Store the items in backpacks, duffel bags or luggage so you can easily take the kit with you in case you need to evacuate.
 Keep it in a cool, dry area of your home.
 Ensure that every household member knows where the emergency kit is located.
 You should prepare a:

 • Vehicle Emergency Kit (if required)